amandatong/exploretech/README.md

 ## Known Bugs
-- [] Dark mode does not save on hard refresh
+- [ ] Dark mode does not save on hard refresh
-- [] Language does not save across sessions
+- [ ] Language does not save across sessions
-- [] remove link style from language menu
-- [] add about and contact/credits to menu
+- [ ] add about and contact/credits to menu
 - AI Page
-    - [] Animate all objects
+    - [ ] Animate all objects
-    - [] Find icons for flashcards
+    - [ ] Find icons for flashcards
-    - [] Animate flashcards sliding in and out, rather than just the images
+    - [ ] Animate flashcards sliding in and out, rather than just the images
-    - [] Animate robot bobbing up and down
+    - [ ] Animate robot bobbing up and down
 - Metaverse Page
-    - [] Horizontal scroll button smooth
+    - [ ] Horizontal scroll button smooth
-    - [] Mobile responsiveness
+    - [ ] Mobile responsiveness
-    - [] Update ending graphics
+    - [ ] Update ending graphics
 - Digital Twin Page
-    - [] Finish animating
+    - [ ] Finish animating
-    - [] Add input hovers
+    - [ ] Add input hovers
--[] add innovation / future page
+-[ ] add innovation / future page